elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 ```

 This kind of handling is extremely awkward in Elm, and writing this way discards
 what we've already learned about using `Maybe` to represent emptiness.
-Elm's
+Furthermore, there is no reason our function must accept exactly one `Just
+MyError` or `Just MyData` and one `Nothing`, making this pattern unpredictable.
-core libraries also provide the `Result` type to allow us to represent the
+To deal with cases like this Elm's core libraries also provide the `Result` type
-possibility of a failure to return something the same way would use `Maybe` to
+to allow us to represent the possibility of a failure to return something the
-represent having nothing to return.
-The definition of `Result` is also familiar:
+same way would use `Maybe` to represent having nothing to return.
+The definition
+of `Result` is also familiar:

 ```elm
 type Result a b = Err a | Ok b